ZapDos7/BitCoin_Simulation/readme.txt

 ~~~
 NOTES
 Used valgrind for memory leak checks and debugging.
+Used git for version control.
 Used include guards in order to avoid double inclusion of header files.
 The code has been seperated to the following files:
     bitcoin.cpp             the main application
-    wallet.cpp/.h           my choice of data structure (hashtable) for the elements of the wallets.
+    wallet.cpp/.h           my choice of data structure (hashtable) for the elements of the wallets and the wallets themselves.
     bc.cpp/.h               bitcoin class and methods files
+    bc_node.cpp/.h          list of bitcoins node so there's layers of abstraction for the list and the bitcoin class may be reusable
     readme.txt              this readme
     Makefile                compilation and execution - a typical makefile.
     bitCoinBalancesFile.txt sample file.